9 Tips For Communicating When Your Loved One Has Dementia

 When a loved one is diagnosed with Alzheimer’s, it’s time to focus on the positive.
 To focus on the negative is to lose quality time with your loved one.

 So instead take every day as it comes and learn how to communicate in the best way possible.
 And not just about the disease, but with your loved one as time goes on.

-If you have a loved one with dementia, one of the biggest challenges will be communication.
-What is the best way to continue to communicate with your loved one as the disease progresses.
+What is the best way to continue to communicate with your loved one as the disease progresses?

 First and foremost, remember that it is not only possible, but imperative to continue to have meaningful conversations and connections with your loved one.
-Our loved ones need that connection more, not less, when they are faced with struggles.
+Our loved one needs that connection more, not less, when they are faced with the struggles ahead.

 1. Do not depersonalize your loved one.